Our Top 5 Easiest Instruments for Beginners

 Online Video Instruction

-Buying access to an online video course is an increasing popular method to go about learning to play the instrument you desire.
-These can either be one-time purchases, or monthly fees for programs that are constantly updated with new material.
+Buying access to an online video course is an increasingly popular method to go about learning to play the instrument you desire.
+These can either be one-time purchases or monthly fees for programs that are constantly updated with new material.

 For the cost of one in-person lesson, you could have access to thousands of videos that teach you step-by-step how to play your instrument.
 Most of these programs come with a money back guarantee, so there’s little risk.

 - Course structure offers guidance to your progression

 - Covers everything you need to know as a beginner, and offers a forum to ask the community questions

 - Learn to play from the comfort of your home

 - Practice whenever you have time, no need to rework your schedule.

 - Lack of in-person instruction can make some things harder to understand